syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/open-numeric-keyboard-in-numeric-textbox-component.md

 To configure the Numeric TextBox to use the numeric keyboard, you can set the `type` attribute to `"tel"`.
 This instructs the browser to display the numeric keyboard on devices where it is available.

-Here is an example code snippet using the Syncfusion Blazor Numeric TextBox component:
+Here is an example code snippet using the Syncfusion&reg; Blazor Numeric TextBox component:

 ```csharp
 @using Syncfusion.Blazor.Inputs